TrustSource/SSRM/docs/index.md

 ## Table of Contents

-1. Introduction - Waht are we talking about, scope of the document and
+1. Intro - What are we talking about?
+Scope of the document, responsibilities and more.
-2. EOS Responsibilities -
+2. EOS Responsibilities - What EOS does, to provide a secure service
-3. Access Security -
+3. Access Security - What you will have to take care of
 4. Data Integrity -
 5. Artefact Integrity -
 6. Handling of Alerts -